 A student must meet NWACC admission criteria and the criteria for admission to the PTA Program before applying to the PTA Program.
 A copy of the selection process and criteria is made available to the student on the PTA website or upon request.
-The deadline for the completed PTA Program application packet to be received in the Health Profession Division is the first Monday in March.
-Additionally, consult with the PTA Program Director regarding policies and information related to the licensure examination.
+The deadline for the completed PTA Program application packet to be received in the Health Profession Division is March 1st.
 The PTA degree program consists of 29 hours of general education courses and 50 hours of PTA core courses for a total of 79 credit hours in the AAS degree.
 All required general education courses must be passed with a grade of "C" or better for students to be considered eligible for acceptance into the PTA program.